 Yakutia, Siberia climate

 Yakutia is full of natural contrasts: due to extreme continental climate, the amplitude of air temperature fluctuations exceeds 100 ° C from 40 ° C in summer to -60 ° C in winter.
 There is a cold pole of the northern hemisphere of the planet, where the temperature is -71.2 ° C in Oimyakon, the territory of the Republic of Yakutia.
 Winter in Yakutia is long, cold and little snow, and the summer is short, for the most part dry with relatively high temperatures.
-If you plan a camping trip, read these travel tips.
+If you plan kayaking trip, read these travel tips.

 The Old Town is one of interesting places in Yakutsk.
 It’s not a town at all.
 It’s a historical block with a lot of merchant houses and other buildings of the 19th century.
 Each one has its own historical background.
 But only two authentic historical objects remained which are Russian-Asian Bank and Ammosov’s museum.
 The territory of the Historic and Architectural Complex is a real museum in the open.

 All the buildings including shopping streets and parts of the burg are reconstructed from the old photographs, pictures and drafts.
 The oldest building in the city was the Tower of Yakutskiy burg.
 But it was burnt.
 A women’s high school is related to the Old Town’s buildings as well as Transfiguration Church, a wooden salt stall and the main burgh tower.
 There are important permafrost scientific centres in this city.
 You can also visit Romanov’s memorial house.